-Adobe Lightroom seems to be the only program that provides a great way to organize your keywords.
+Adobe Lightroom and Zoner do provide a great way to organize your keywords.
 You can simply create keywords and place other keywords inside of those.
 This way you are essentially creating categories of keywords.

 A small and mostly unknown program, called PIE (Picture Information Extractor) helps as well.
 PIE gives the user the ability to have an external text file where you can simply list the keywords and then use that file when you assign IPTC keywords.
 The only problem with PIE is that the software will sort that file alphabetically and thus loose any structure you may have put in the file.
 But it is a step in the right direction.